New South Australian reef reviving the Gulf

 Windara Reef has been built in two phases involving creating a limestone reef seeded with Australian Flat Oysters.
 The first four-hectare reef was delivered by Primary Industries and Regions South Australia (PIRSA) in June 2017 and The Nature Conservancy expanded the reef up to 20 hectares in October 2018.
 Over seven million oysters will be deployed onto the limestone reefs in 2019.

 Local Support for the Reef

 Local businessman, John Sandercock, is passionate about fishing and the benefits it can bring local communities.
 John lives in Ardrossan on the Yorke Peninsula in South Australia.

-"Healthy fish stocks in Gulf St Vincent play such a vital role in not only our lifestyle, but also our town's economy.
-Caravan parks and holiday homes are always full when crabs are about, and when the whiting or snapper are biting - but it has been getting harder to get a regular feed."
+John understands that healthy fish stocks in Gulf St Vincent play a vital role in not only local lifestyles but also local town economies.
+Caravan parks and holiday homes are always full when crabs are about, and when the whiting or snapper are biting.
+But he also knows it’s been getting harder to get a regular feed of fish.
 That's why the Windara Reef project attracted John's attention.

-"It's so much more than just an artifical reef.
-The Nature Conservancy is actually replacing the natural oyster reefs that once existed up and down our coastline.
-The fact that Windara Reef is based on science made it really easy for the project to gain support."
+It's so much more than just an artificial reef.
+TNC is actually putting back the oyster reefs that once existed along our coastline.
+The fact that it's based on science made it really easy for the project to gain local support.